velrabe/liquid-hub-demo/README.md

 # Liquidity Hub Demo

-Интерактивный прототип приложения для управления ликвидностью с моковыми данными.
+An interactive liquidity management application prototype with mock data.

-## Запуск
+## Getting Started

-Просто откройте файл `index.html` в браузере. Все данные хранятся в localStorage.
+Simply open the `index.html` file in your browser.
+All data is stored in localStorage.

-## Функционал
+## Features

-### 1. Подключение кошелька
+### 1. Wallet Connection
-- Нажмите "Connect Wallet" в правом верхнем углу
+- Click "Connect Wallet" in the top right corner
-- Адрес кошелька генерируется автоматически (demo mode)
+- Wallet address is generated automatically (demo mode)
-- Все данные сохраняются в localStorage
+- All data is saved in localStorage
-- Для отключения нажмите на адрес кошелька и подтвердите
+- To disconnect, click on the wallet address and confirm

-### 2. Пополнение баланса (Top Up)
+### 2. Balance Top-Up
-- После подключения кошелька появится кнопка "Top Up"
+- After connecting your wallet, a "Top Up" button will appear
-- Выберите стейблкоин (USDS, USDC, DAI, USDT)
+- Select a stablecoin (USDS, USDC, DAI, USDT)
-- Введите сумму для пополнения
+- Enter the amount to top up
-- Баланс мгновенно обновится
+- Balance will update instantly

-### 3. Депозиты
+### 3. Deposits
-- Нажмите "Deposit" на главной странице или в таблице активов
+- Click "Deposit" on the main page or in the assets table
-- Выберите пул для депозита
+- Select a pool for deposit
-- Выберите актив из вашего баланса (можно депонировать любой актив в любой пул)
+- Choose an asset from your balance (you can deposit any asset into any pool)
-- Система автоматически конвертирует по текущим ценам
+- The system automatically converts at current prices
-- Нажмите "Confirm Deposit"
+- Click "Confirm Deposit"

-**Особенность**: Вы можете положить, например, USDC в пул stETH - система автоматически конвертирует по рыночному курсу.
+**Feature**: You can deposit, for example, USDC into the stETH pool - the system will automatically convert at market rate.

-### 4. Вывод средств (Withdraw)
+### 4. Withdrawals
-- В таблице активов найдите пул с балансом > 0
+- In the assets table, find a pool with balance > 0
-- Нажмите "Withdraw"
+- Click "Withdraw"
-- Введите сумму или нажмите "MAX"
+- Enter the amount or click "MAX"
-- Если актив используется как коллатерал и есть активные займы, система проверит достаточность оставшегося коллатерала
+- If the asset is used as collateral and there are active loans, the system will check for sufficient remaining collateral

-### 5. Использование как коллатерал
+### 5. Use as Collateral
-- Для активов с балансом > 0 доступен переключатель "Use as collateral"
+- For assets with balance > 0, a "Use as collateral" toggle is available
-- Включите переключатель для использования актива в качестве обеспечения
+- Enable the toggle to use the asset as collateral
-- Активный коллатерал позволяет брать займы
+- Active collateral allows you to take out loans

-### 6. Займы (Borrow)
+### 6. Borrowing
-- Перейдите на вкладку "Borrow" (💳 в боковой панели)
+- Go to the "Borrow" tab
-- Убедитесь, что у вас есть активный коллатерал
+- Make sure you have active collateral
-- Доступная сумма займа = Стоимость коллатерала / 1.5 (требуется 150% обеспечение)
+- Available loan amount = Collateral value / 1.5 (150% collateralization required)
-- Введите сумму займа
+- Enter the loan amount
-- Нажмите "Confirm Borrow"
+- Click "Confirm Borrow"
-- Заём появится в разделе "Your Active Borrows"
+- The loan will appear in the "Your Active Borrows" section

-### 7. Возврат займа (Repay)
+### 7. Loan Repayment
-- В разделе "Your Active Borrows" найдите активный займ
+- In the "Your Active Borrows" section, find an active loan
-- Доступно два варианта:
+- Two options available:
-  - **Repay Part**: частичное погашение (введите сумму)
+  - **Repay Part**: partial repayment (enter amount)
-  - **Repay Full**: полное погашение долга + проценты
+  - **Repay Full**: full repayment of debt + interest
-- После полного погашения коллатерал разблокируется
+- After full repayment, collateral is unlocked

-### 8. Детальная страница пула
+### 8. Pool Detail Page
-- Кликните на любую строку в таблице активов для открытия детальной страницы пула
+- Click on any row in the assets table to open the pool detail page
-- Полная информация о пуле:
+- Complete pool information:
-  - Total supplied (общий объём депозитов)
+  - Total supplied (total deposit volume)
-  - Deposit APY (процент доходности)
+  - Deposit APY (yield percentage)
-  - Supply cap (лимит депозитов)
+  - Supply cap (deposit limit)
-  - График Supply Rate (APR) за период
+  - Supply Rate (APR) chart over time
-  - Market Overview с Utilization rate (процент использования)
+  - Market Overview with Utilization rate
-  - Параметры коллатерала (Max LTV, Liquidation threshold, penalty)
+  - Collateral parameters (Max LTV, Liquidation threshold, penalty)
-  - E-Mode параметры
+  - E-Mode parameters
-- Раздел "My Wallet" показывает:
+- "My Wallet" section shows:
-  - Баланс пользователя в этом активе
+  - User balance in this asset
   - Available to deposit / borrow
-  - Кнопки для быстрого депозита/займа
+  - Quick deposit/borrow buttons
-- Раздел "Your Position" отображает:
+- "Your Position" section displays:
-  - Deposited (ваши депозиты)
+  - Deposited (your deposits)
-  - Profit Earned (заработанный профит в реальном времени с 12 знаками)
+  - Profit Earned (real-time earnings with 12 decimals)
-  - Used as Collateral (переключатель)
+  - Used as Collateral (toggle)
-  - Borrowed Amount (сумма займа, если есть)
+  - Borrowed Amount (loan amount, if any)

-### 9. Заработок (APY)
+### 9. Earnings (APY)
-- Депозиты автоматически начисляют проценты в реальном времени
+- Deposits automatically accrue interest in real-time
-- Обновление каждую секунду с высокой точностью (12 знаков после запятой)
+- Updates every second with high precision (12 decimal places)
-- Колонка "Profit" показывает накопленный доход
+- "Profit" column shows accumulated earnings
-- APR для каждого актива отображается в таблице
+- APR for each asset is displayed in the table

-### 10. Задолженность по займам
+### 10. Loan Debt
-- Проценты по займам также начисляются в реальном времени
+- Loan interest also accrues in real-time
-- В разделе "Your Active Borrows" видна текущая задолженность
+- Current debt is visible in the "Your Active Borrows" section
-- "Interest" показывает накопленные проценты
+- "Interest" shows accumulated interest
-- "Total Debt" = Основной долг + Проценты
+- "Total Debt" = Principal + Interest

-### 11. История транзакций
+### 11. Transaction History
-- Перейдите на вкладку "History" в верхнем меню
+- Go to the "History" tab in the top menu
-- Полная история всех операций:
+- Complete history of all operations:
-  - Top Up (пополнение)
+  - Top Up
-  - Deposit (депозит)
+  - Deposit
-  - Withdraw (вывод)
+  - Withdraw
-  - Borrow (заём)
+  - Borrow
-  - Repay (возврат)
+  - Repay

-### 12. Фильтрация и поиск
+### 12. Filtering and Search
-- Используйте поле поиска для фильтрации по названию актива или сети
+- Use the search field to filter by asset name or network
-- Кнопки фильтров (Markets, Networks, Collateral Status, Sort by) подготовлены для расширения
+- Filter buttons (Markets, Networks, Collateral Status, Sort by) are prepared for expansion

-### 13. Сброс данных
+### 13. Data Reset
-- Перейдите на вкладку "Settings" в верхнем меню
+- Go to the "Settings" tab in the top menu
-- Нажмите "Reset All Data" для полного сброса
+- Click "Reset All Data" for a complete reset

-## Технические детали
+## Technical Details

-### Архитектура
+### Architecture
-- Чистый HTML/CSS/JavaScript без зависимостей
+- Pure HTML/CSS/JavaScript with no dependencies
-- Все данные в localStorage
+- All data in localStorage
-- Реал-тайм расчёты APY каждую секунду
+- Real-time APY calculations every second
-- Автоматическая конвертация активов по курсам
+- Automatic asset conversion at current rates

-### Моковые данные
+### Mock Data
-Поддерживаемые активы:
+Supported assets:
 - ETH (Ethereum)
 - stETH (Ethereum)
 - sUSDS (Gnosis, Ethereum)